VitorVA6/vitorva6/README.md

 ###

-<p align="left">I'm an undergraduate student in Computer Engineering at the State University of Feira de Santana (UEFS).
+<p align="left">I have a bachelors's degree in Computer Engineering from State University of Feira de Santana (UEFS).
 Currently, I'm focused on improving my skills in full-stack web development technologies, including Backend, Frontend, and Databases.
 Additionally, I am delving into important software engineering concepts such as Domain-Driven Design (DDD), Test-Driven Development (TDD), and clean architecture.</p>

 ###